Best Online Banks in Canada 2024

 • High Interest Savings Accounts offer a higher interest rate than regular savings accounts.
 Online banks are known for having the highest interest rates in Canada.

-• TFSA Accounts are Canadian government sponsored accounts that allow you to invest, save and grow your money tax free when you withdraw it up to a certain amount.
+• TFSA Accounts are Canadian government sponsored accounts that allow you to invest up to a certain amount and then save, grow, and withdraw your money tax free.

 • Hybrid Savings and Chequing Accounts act like a savings account in terms of earning interest, but lets you spend like a chequing account.